eacardenase/eacardenase/README.md

 -->
 ## I'm a psychologist that loves programming!

-Specialist in Strategic Data Analytics at Fundación Universitaria Konrad Lorenz, and working on my Python skills.
-I have interest in Software Engineering.
+Specialist in Strategic Data Analytics at Fundación Universitaria Konrad Lorenz.
-Recently I'm working on Web Development and later on back-end development and that's because I love working with data!
+I have interest in Software Development, and recently I'm working on honing my Frontend skills!

 ### Some tecnologies I have experience on (ORDER BY LEVEL_OF_SKILL DESC):